 M5 Anatomy and physiology and the interaction between health and behaviour - 10 ECTS credits

 M6 Clinical procedures - 8 ECTS credits

 In year 1 we will treat modules 1-2-3-4 (22 ECTS points); in year 2 we continue with modules 5-6 (18 ECTS points).
-A more detailled program will be published later.
-The course is given in English and Dutch.
-More information on the Dutch-speaking program in our brochure.
+The course is given in English.
+A good knowledge of the English language is essential.

 At the end of the course you:

 Have an in-depth understanding of the normal behaviour, behavioural needs and welfare of companion animals